 Registered industries include those that are required to register with the agency but are not subject to routine and periodic examinations.
 While the agency does not maintain examination and enforcement authority over these industries, it does maintain the right to investigate consumer concerns and complaints related to these registered entities.

-Effective September 1, 2015, all applications for a new license or registration must be submitted through the online system "ALECS" (Application, Licensing, Examination, Compliance System).
-Any paper application received that is postmarked September 1, 2015 or later will be returned to the applicant with instructions for re-filing.
+All applications for a new license or registration must be submitted through the online system ALECS.
+(Application, Licensing, Examination, Compliance System).
+For more on application requirements click here and on the industry you need to be licensed/registered in the next screen.

 The agency is pleased to provide this online system, which creates efficiency in the application process and allows the licensee to manage licenses online.
 Links to instructions for creating an account in the ALECS system are available on the side bar.